 Encapsulation is considered a safer way to deal with asbestos, but keep in mind that if you ever decide to remodel or otherwise disrupt the ceiling, the asbestos will still need to be addressed.

-In some cases, it may be necessary to remove the popcorn ceiling altogether (if you’re remodeling, for example).
-Removal of asbestos is a very complicated and delicate process.
-It is not recommended that you attempt it yourself, as it could increase the risk of exposure to you and your family.
+In some cases, it may be necessary to remove the popcorn ceiling altogether – if you’re remodeling, for example.
+Asbestos removal is a very complicated and delicate process.
+It’s not recommended that you attempt it yourself, as it could increase the risk of exposure to you and your family.

 Accredited Asbestos Lab Testing and Inspection Services in the Pacific Northwest